Expanding overseas and hiring talent are some of the main issues encountered by green tech leaders

 Many previous failures in business led to scepticism amongst investors and venture capitalists who began to doubt the sustainability of a green economy.

-Does the climate tech sector a bubble that is about to burst?
+Is the climate tech sector a bubble that is about to burst?

 There aren’t any signs of bubbles bursting thus far!
 Things today are drastically different than they were ten years ago.
 Now we're seeing more mature technologies and governmental policies that are ready to support climate solutions.
 Plus, it has more venture capitalists in the game and an even strong presence of public-private partnerships.